CHORUS-TRE/chorus-web-ui/docs/memory-bank/progress.md

 ## 6. Upcoming Implementation

-**Workbench k8sStatus Loading State Feature (Polish):**
+**Gatekeeper Authorization Integration:**

-- **Timeline:** Finalizing implementation.
+- **Timeline:** Starting now.
-- **Impact:** Ensure a robust and polished user experience for the new feature.
+- **Impact:** Will provide real, fine-grained access control across the application, replacing the current mock data system.
-- **Technical Approach:** Refine UI components to handle all error states and edge cases gracefully.
+- **Technical Approach:** Implement a new data layer for `gatekeeper` and integrate it with UI components to dynamically show/hide elements based on user permissions.
-- **Testing Strategy:** End-to-end testing of the complete feature, focusing on failure scenarios.
+- **Testing Strategy:** End-to-end testing of the authorization flow.